adotlex/Grants-Program/interlayer.md

 ### Team interest

-We are passionate about building a web3 that is used by the entire world, not just a small handful of users.
+We are passionate about building a unified and decentralised web that is used by the entire world, replacing web2 across all use cases.
 We believe the future will be multichain, with many use-case specific chains operating in unison to create singular applications.
 I (Alex) originally started building a carbon sequestration network in Substrate in September 2021.
 I envisoned a fully decentralised carbon credit, and quickly discovered that my vision was not possible with current technology.
 This inspired me to focus on fundamental web3 infrastructure to enable developers to build the applications they currently cannot.

 ### Project Details